worldcoin/orb-software/ui/README.md

 Commands:
-  daemon      Orb UI daemon, listening and reacting to dbus messages simulation  Signup simulation recovery    Recovery UI help        Print this message or the help of the given subcommand(s)
+  daemon      Orb UI daemon, listening and reacting to dbus messages simulation  Signup simulation beacon      Short sound and LED signal to identify an orb recovery    Recovery UI help        Print this message or the help of the given subcommand(s)